UR3IQO/extremes-history/README.md

-# extremes-history
+# Extremes history plugin
-This highcharts plugin adds navigation over extremes changes in the Highstock chart using standard browser 'back'/'forward' commands.
+This highcharts plugin adds navigation over extremes changes in the Highstock chart using standard browser history and 'back'/'forward' commands.
 Also you can add extremes information from your Highstock chart to the document title, so the navigation in the browser will be easier:
 ![Demo](https://github.com/sov1178/extremes-history/raw/master/extremes-history-demo.gif)

 ### Requirements